Jacob Keller and Walter Thompson

 Jacob registered for AP Music Theory on Walter’s encouragement.
 He took the exam at the end of the academic year.
 He passed with a perfect score—five out of five—which Walter celebrated by making Jacob tea and saying, You did the work.
 The score was already in there.
 We just gave it the language.
 The score would be one of the academic credentials Jacob carried into the Juilliard School application three years later.

-Walter died of a heart attack in the summer between Jacob’s freshman and sophomore years.
-The death was sudden; the heart attack happened in Walter’s apartment, and the body was found by a neighbor when Walter had not appeared in the building’s common laundry room for several days.
-The funeral was small and at a church Jacob did not know how to reach.
-He did not attend.
+Walter died suddenly of a heart attack in the summer between Jacob’s freshman and sophomore years.
+The funeral was small, and Jacob did not attend.
 The grief of the absence, for Jacob, manifested as the inability to enter the building’s third-floor hallway without altering his breath pattern.
 The avoidance pattern persisted across the remaining two years of his placement at Robert’s.

 Walter’s son appeared at the apartment door weeks after the funeral.
 The interaction is documented at Walter Thompson’s Digital Keyboard and need not be repeated here.
 The keyboard’s arrival was the posthumous closing ritual.